anavsingh99/discord-bot/README.md

 Bikini Bot-tom is a helpful Discord bot that takes in multiple commands which are divided into various categories using cogs.
 It's name comes from the iconic show "SpongeBob SquarePants" and is a reference to the city where all the characters lived!

-Use .help to see the full range of Bikini Bot-tom's commands!
+Use .help to see the full range of Bikini Bot-tom's commands.

 ## Setup
 ```bash